 If an administrator receives a request to authorize an application, the administrator should:

-- Follow the steps in Enabling Custom Built Applications.
+- Follow the steps in Managing custom apps.

-- At step 5, review the scopes (see below) and decide whether to allow the application, based on the scopes.
+- Before enabling or authorizing an application, review the scopes (see below) and decide whether to allow the application based on the scopes.

-If you would like to learn more about scopes please visit our developer documentation by clicking here.
+If you want to learn more about scopes, please visit our developer documentation by clicking here.